Fourth Action Plan actions

 - 5 Promote healthy and safe relationships and build gender equitable values through initiatives for children and young people.

 What are we doing?

-Respect Matters will work with teachers, students and families to:
+Respect Matters works with teachers, students and families to:

 - build the capability of teachers and school leaders to deliver respectful relationships education, including developing whole of school implementation plans.

 - engage students through peer learning and advocacy to promote respectful relationships messages in authentic and relatable ways.

 - provide families with materials to build their understanding of respectful relationships education, and support conversations with children.